anttiharju/actions/run-shellcheck/README.md

 > Highlighting has been used below to emphasise the files that should be ShellChecked

-Command output on ubuntu-24.04 has been highlighted with green
+Command output from ubuntu-24.04 has been highlighted with green

 ```diff
  run-shellcheck/testdata/usrbinenvpython:  Python script, ASCII text executable